Fading Echoes of Interaction: Probing Centuries of Preexplosion Mass-Loss in Four Type IIn Supernovae: Introduction

 \section{Introduction}

 Type IIn supernovae (SNe IIn), first identified by \citet{Schlegel1990}, are a class of supernovae distinguished by narrow hydrogen emission lines in their early optical spectra and slowly evolving blue continua.
 SNe IIn are relatively rare; making up from 5\% \citep{Cold2023} to 9\% \citep{smith11frac,Li2011} of core-collapse supernovae.
 The characteristic narrow emission lines are believed to result from a relatively slow-moving photoionized circumstellar medium (CSM) formed from material that was blown off of the progenitor star during the final stages of its life \citep{Smith2017}.
-When the ejecta encounters the CSM, forward and reverse shocks form due to the difference in ejecta (\eq{10,000~km\,s^{-1}}) and CSM (\eq{100~km\,s^{-1}}) speeds.
+When the ejecta encounters the CSM, forward and reverse shocks form due to the difference in ejecta ($\sim$ \eq{10,000~km\,s^{-1}}) and CSM ($\sim$ \eq{100~km\,s^{-1}}) speeds.
 The forward shock propagates through the CSM, while the slower reverse shock passes through the ejecta, moving inwards with respect to the forward shock but outwards in the observer frame (see Figure \ref{fig:SN_diagram} for a visual representation).
-In some cases a cold dense shell (CDS) may form at the site of the contact discontinuity in between the shocks.
-The radiation produced by the CSM-ejecta interaction helps constrain the late-stage history of the progenitor star --- specifically, its mass loss rate.
+In some cases, a cold dense shell (CDS) may form at the site of the contact discontinuity in between the shocks, which may provide an environment for dust formation, as proposed by \citet{Pozzo2004} (seen in SN 1998S and other SNe IIn as a strong late-time infrared excess).
+The ejecta-CSM interaction itself produces radiation that helps constrain the pre-explosion mass-loss rate of the progenitor star, thereby probing its late-stage evolution.

 High mass-loss rates (\eq{\gtrsim 10^{-2}~{M_{\odot}\,yr^{-1}}}) are a ubiquitous feature of the progenitors of SNe IIn \citep{Smith2014}.
 The mass-loss rates observed in SNe IIn can only be explained by progenitor stars with sustained or episodic periods of very high mass loss prior to explosion \citep{Smith_2007}.
 Most individual massive stars such as super-asymptotic giant branch stars (\eq{8 - 10\,M_{\sun}}), red supergiants (RSGs; \eq{\sim17-40\,M_{\sun}}), and yellow hypergiants are only expected to produce enhanced winds up to \eq{10^{-4}\sim10^{-3}~M_{\sun}\,yr^{-1}}, which is not as high as the majority of measured SN IIn mass-loss rates \citep{Smith2014}.
 Luminous blue variable (LBV; \eq{>25M_{\sun}}) stars \citep{smith26} can produce the requisite rates with episodic mass loss of \eq{\sim0.1~M_{\sun}\,yr^{-1}} \citep{Smith2014, Chandra2018, Chandra_2025}.
 The supernova channel for LBVs is surprising or even problematic in the standard single-star view of massive star evolution, in which LBVs have been believed to be a transitional phase between O-type and Wolf-Rayet (W-R) stars \citep[see e.g., contributions in][]{nota97}.
 However, there has been compelling evidence for certain objects exploding in the LBV phase itself \citep[e.g.][]{Smith_2007,Galyam_2007,trundle08,smith10ip,Mauerhan_2013,Smith2017,Nagao_2025}.